 A call center CRM comes with inbuilt CRM features.
 But for general contact center solutions, you’d have to integrate them with a third-party CRM.

 Call scripting is a way to provide agents and reps with the appropriate words to use during calls without them having to remember them all.
-The call scripts can act as outlines reps can use in any circumstance.
+The call scripts can act as outlines reps can use in any circumstance, and is one of the most important features in a telemarketing CRM software.

 And when everyone has the same script, customers get a consistent experience no matter which agent they talk to.